-We welcome any comments about our site on the Facebook comments box at the bottom of every page.
+We welcome any comments about our site or worksheets on the Facebook comments box at the bottom of every page.

-Have a look at some of this month's most popular pages to see different Math activities and ideas you could use with your child
+Have a look at some of our most popular pages to see different Math activities and ideas you could use with your child